serodriguez68/clean-architecture/part-5-1-architecture.md

 ### The Fear of Duplication Trap

-Many architectures gets damaged because of the fear of duplication.
+Many architectures get damaged because of the fear of duplication.

 Duplication is generally considered a bad thing in software.
 However, there is an important distinctions between 2 types of duplication: